St Carantoc's Church, Crantock: History

 Following the dissolution of the monasteries the college was closed.
 It then consisted of a dean, nine prebendaries and four vicars choral (viz. the curates of Crantock and St Columb Minor, the mass chaplain and the college clerk.
 Over three centuries of neglect was to follow; the curates were paid only £8 p.a. while all the tithes were received by the patrons.
 However the Bullers when they were patrons allowed the curates to have the vicarial tithe.
 In the 18th century, the roofs and windows were restored.
 Crantock reached its nadir in the 19th century when the church was virtually a ruin.
 However Victorian restoration in the late 19th century and another restoration between 1902 and 1907 by Edmund H. Sedding (when he died in 1921 Sedding was buried in the churchyard) resulted in "the best adorned church in Cornwall" (Charles Henderson, writing in 1925).

 Architecture

 Exterior

 The church is built in slatestone and granite rubble with granite dressings and slate roofs.
+There is evidence, around a door, of the use of sandrock in the church's construction.
+Use of this poor quality stone may have contributed to the collapse of an earlier tower at in the 14th century.
 Its plan consists of a west tower, a nave with north and south aisles, north and south transepts, a chancel and a south porch.
 The tower is in three stages, with each stage being set back and angle buttresses up to the second stage.
 The parapet is corbelled and embattled.
 The tower has a west doorway above which is a 19th-century Perpendicular style window.
 On the south side of the second stage is a clock face.
 The interior of the church has plastered walls and a slate floor.
 The arcades contain some Norman architecture.
 In the west wall of the north transept is a blocked 12th-century doorway.